 Arese Visconti and Sacco present at Monash University - Prato Center

-On September 26th, Francesco Arese Visconti, Head of the Media Communications Department, and Betty Sacco, Adjunct Faculty of the Psychology Department, were invited to present their research 'Hidden Identity' at the teaching and research centre of Monash University in Prato, Italy.
+On Sept.
+26, Francesco Arese Visconti, head of the Media Communications Department, and Betty Sacco, adjunct faculty of the Psychology Department, were invited to present their research "Hidden Identity" at the teaching and research centre of Monash University in Prato, Italy.
 Arese Visconti and Sacco explained their findings to criminology students who are studying human rights in the context of immigration, migration, detention and punishment.
-The presentation focused on the concepts of insideness, outsideness and cultural complexes related to the specific case of the Italian - Chinese community in Prato.'
+The presentation focused on the concepts of insideness, outsideness and cultural complexes related to the specific case of the Italian-Chinese community in Prato.